sahiliamsso/docs/source/upgrade/update-war.md

 even if you hate violence, you can learn to love .war's!

-When you install a new version of Gluu, it always comes with the latest war file.
-However, sometimes you might make a customization, or Gluu might send you a war file as a temporary fix while between service pack or version releases.
+When you install a new version of Gluu, it always comes with the latest war files.
+However, sometimes you might make a customization, or Gluu might send you a war file as a temporary fix between service pack or version releases.
 These instructions walk you through how to put it to use.